kazem2022/client-server-file-share-with-sockets-in-python/README.md

 ![image](https://github.com/kazem2022/client-server-file-share-with-sockets-in-python/assets/118965194/55a9fec1-9b9e-4cfd-bae6-9e0ad0a022f3)

-* Large file transfering approach added with buffer-size
+* Large file transfering approach added with buffer method

 * 2-way socket file sharing added, you can transfer file from client to server and reverse.